shravan-padakanti/scala-1/Subtyping-and-Generics-(Bounds-and-Covariance).md

 ```
 In most situations this is fine, but can one be more precise?

-Here if `assertAllPos` takes Empty set, it returns Empty sets and  if it takes NonEmpty sets it returns NonEmpty sets.
+Here if `assertAllPositives` takes Empty set, it returns Empty sets and  if it takes NonEmpty sets it returns NonEmpty sets.
 The above definition does not express this.
 A way to express this is using **bounds**:
 ```scala
 def assertAllPositives[S <: IntSet](r: S): S = ...
 ```